A Comprehensive Guide to Developing an Effective Contingency Plan for Your Business

 Introduction

 In today's rapidly changing business landscape, effective managers are not just focused on achieving success; they are equally prepared for crises.
 Research shows that 95% of business leaders anticipate experiencing a crisis at least once every year.
-To ensure the longevity and resilience of your business, having a robust contingency plan is essential.
+To ensure the longevity and resilience of your business, having a robust contingency plan is essential, much like how objectives and key results (OKRs) help organizations stay on track with their strategic goals.

 What Is Contingency Planning?